nuxt/framework/docs/content/3.api/1.composables/use-runtime-config.md

 This example shows how to set a custom CDN url and access them using `useRuntimeConfig()`.

-You can use a custom CDN for serving static assets in `.output/public` from using environment variable `NUXT_APP_CDN_URL`.
+You can use a custom CDN for serving static assets inside `.output/public` using the `NUXT_APP_CDN_URL` environment variable.

 And then access the new CDN url using `config.app.cdnURL`.